pinnacle-framework/Pinnacle/docs/content/tutorials/rag.md

 # Basic RAG tutorial

 :::info
-In this tutorial we show you how to do retrieval augmented generation (RAG) with `uperduper`.
+In this tutorial we show you how to do retrieval augmented generation (RAG) with `pinnacle`.
 Note that this is just an example of the flexibility and power which `pinnacle` gives to developers. `pinnacle` is about much more than RAG and LLMs.
 :::